zorilla1/triton/README.md

 ```
 Hello, World!Wor
 ```
-LENGTH must be at least 3 and POSITION must be at least 1.
+LENGTH must be at least 3 and no more than 256.
+POSITION must be at least 1 and no more than 32768.
 If you need to use a % character in your stream, specify it with %% (two percentage signs).

 Run-length encoding can be achieved in the following way
 ```